 FL Range: Gainesville and Jackson County (panhandle)

 All black femora.
 Tibiae yellow (or orange) with black tips.
 Metatarsi mostly yellow.
 Mystax black above, yellowish below.
 Somestimes the mystax is entirely light-colored.
 Occipital bristles mostly black above and yellowish at sides.
 Penultimate abdominal tergite on the female tomentose.
+Third antennae segment narrow and same length as arista (antennae tip).
+Male forceps (on genitalia) supposedly as long as abdominal segments 6-8.

 Size: 14-18 mm